MBoemo/DNAscent/docs/source/installation.rst

 Download & Installation
 ===============================

-Development was done using gcc 9.3.0 on an Ubuntu 16.04 platform.
-While installation on other platforms is possible, Ubuntu is the platform that is recommended and supported.

 Clone the DNAscent repository with the recursive flag so that the dependencies are cloned as well.

 .. code-block:: console